ozun215/shim-review-1/README.md

 * CVE-2022-28737
 -------------------------------------------------------------------------------

 We haven't used shim so far, so there is no such thing.
-Our gooroom-grub was developed based on GRUB2 2.06 where existing CVEs were resolved.
+Our gooroom-grub was developed based on GRUB2 2.06 which is not affected by the CVEs.